 Adjudicators are somewhat limited in how they mark debates.
 About 90% of speaker scores tend to come out in the 73-77 point range.
 More information about scoring can be found in the Scoring Resource page.

 The adjudicator didn't take into account that this was a secret topic (or advised subject debate) and expected too much of us

 We understand that these debates are probably a bit more daunting than debates where you can prepare your team case beforehand.
 But there's no rule that we should expect less or set lower standards just because the teams have only had an hour to prepare.
-The key to doing secret topics is to treat them just like any other debate and to keep on doing all the basics of debating.
-Elements of debating such as a team line, team split, signposting, examples, relevance, cleat manner and a good definition still apply.
-So the trick is to keep doing all the things that you would normally do in a debate and try not to think that just because it is a secret topic then all the normal standards and expectations don't apply.
+The key to doing secret topics is using your allotted time properly, teamwork and remembering the essential elements of debating.
+So the trick is to keep doing all the things that you would normally do in a debate, and try not to think that just because it is a secret topic then all the normal standards and expectations don't apply.

 The other team didn't keep their speeches to within the speaking times and we did.
 So how can we have lost the debate?